What is a Disabled Facilities Grant (DFG)?

 Get an assessment

 Find out what changes are needed to your property and how much these will cost.
-If you’ve already had an assessment from the council (either an OT assessment or full needs assessment) this will list recommendations.
-Read our occupational therapy article to find out how to book an OT assessment.
+If you’ve already had an assessment from the council (either an occupational therapy (OT) assessment or a full needs assessment) this will list recommendations.

-The council will normally need two written estimates for the work.
+The council will normally need two written estimates for the cost of the work.
 They may be able to provide a list of builders or give advice about employing one.

 Complete a DFG application form

 This is available from your local authority or, in Northern Ireland, the Northern Ireland Housing Executive (NIHE).
 This must include a description of your proposed adaptations and two estimates of the cost together with details of any other fees and charges.

 You may be able to get help with the application process from a local Home Improvement Agency.